Hyperbola GNU/Linux-libre: Social contract

-The Hyperbola social contract incorporates aspects of the Parabola GNU/Linux-libre social contract and the "Init Freedom" movement of Devuan.
-It commits the project to following the principles of the free software movement and free culture (including only supporting community-driven projects), respecting the privacy of users, and respecting the principles of stability (rejecting software that is "broken by design") and a minimal system (including rejecting undue abstraction layers).
+The Hyperbola social contract incorporates aspects of the Parabola GNU/Linux-libre social contract and the Init Freedom movement of Devuan.
+It commits the project to following the principles of the free software movement and free culture (including only supporting community-driven projects), respecting the privacy of users, and respecting the principles of stability (rejecting software that is "broken by design") and a minimal system that is lightweight and modular (including rejecting undue abstraction layers such as D-Bus and systemd).

 Development

 Packaging guidelines

-Hyperbola requires all software to adhere to the GNU Free System Distribution Guidelines, prohibiting packages that are proprietary software, and contain binary blobs or obfuscated code.
-Notwithstanding that a project is free and open source software, the Hyperbola project excludes packages that violate the social contract (and those that have dependencies on excluded packages), including those that:
+Hyperbola requires all software to adhere to the GNU Free System Distribution Guidelines and the Hyperbola social contract.
+Even if a project is free and open source software, the Hyperbola project excludes all packages that are deemed to violate its social contract, and any package that has non-optional dependencies on excluded packages, including those that: